stalefruits/gniazdo/README.md

 [Gniazdo][def] is a [WebSocket][ws] client for Clojure.
 Its main purpose is testing WebSockets services without a browser.
 It uses [Jetty's][jetty] implementation of the WebSocket protocol.
+It supports both `ws://` and `wss://` schemas.

 [![Build Status](https://travis-ci.org/stylefruits/gniazdo.png)](https://travis-ci.org/stylefruits/gniazdo)